Lencan mythology: Comizahual

 Representation of a jaguar or ocelot on a plate found in the archaeological site of Ulua-Yojoa.

 The legend of the Comizahual (or Comizahuatl) speaks of a matriarch that is said to have appeared around more than two hundred years before the conquest of America, possibly at the end of the 13th century, which is represented with a zoomorphic figure similar to a jaguar and in her human form she is represented as a woman with white skin and hair, she is described as a skilled person as a warrior and wise as a leader.
 This woman guided and taught some new knowledge about agriculture and warfare to the Lencas that they began to implement during the following years during the post classic mesoamerican period.
 Fulfilled his mission, he distributed the lands among three men according to some versions these were his sons, in others his brothers, to whom he left instructions for the treatment of his vassals, after that, the matriarch disappeared.

-Within those described about the Comizahual physique, some interpreted that the description was a white person, who arrived on the continent, being a pre-Columbian contact between Europeans and Americans before the Spanish arrival, similar to that of the Viking explorers with the natives of what today it is Canada, or the theory of Roman contact with Mesoamerica.
-Although there is little evidence of the arrival of Europeans in what is modern day Central america before Columbus.
-Most academics have said that it is believed that it could be the interpretation of a person with albinism.
+Because of Comizahual's physical description, some have proposed that she was a European who arrived in Central America before the Spanish, but there is no evidence for this.
+On the other hand, most academics have said that Comizahual could be an interpretation of a person with albinism.

 Deities

 Possible representation of the deity known as Maraguana, found in a vessel from the classic period currently on display at the Banco atlantida Museum.

-The Lenca religion, similar to those of the rest of the Mesoamerican area, was polytheistic and had countless deities in its pantheon of gods, however very few detailed records survived about all of them as well as the indigenous Lenca faith due to loss of the oral tradition or the lack of documentation of its traditions by chroniclers, however, thanks to studies of the Lenca deities, there is still a record.
+The Lenca religion, similar to those of the rest of the Mesoamerican area, was polytheistic and had countless deities in its pantheon.
+Very few detailed records of them or the indigenous Lenca faith survived due to loss of the oral tradition and the lack of documentation by chroniclers, however, thanks to studies of the Lenca deities, there is still a record.

 Itanipuca

-Considered to be the main deity of the Lenca people, he was known as "the great father", related to the sky and the movement of the stars possibly also related to astronomy, for the Mesoamerican peoples this element was important within their cosmology, due to this, it is considered the main Lenca deity.
-Everything indicates that Itanipuica was the main god or sky deity of the Lenca people, It could have parallelism with other Mesoamerican deities such as Itzamna or Tezcatlipoca.
+Considered the main deity of the Lenca people, Itanipuca was known as "the great father", related to the sky, the movement of the stars, and possibly also astronomy which was important in Mesoamerican cosmology.
+Itanipuca could have parallels with other Mesoamerican deities such as Itzamna or Tezcatlipoca.

 Ilanguipuca

-Known as the "Great Mother", couple of Itanipuca, she is related to the land, its forests, rivers, and lakes, she is also related with the fertility of the crops, she along with Itanipuca are the creators of the world.
-This goddess can be seen as a type of mother goddess, or a fertility goddess.
+Ilanguipuca is a goddess of the land, its forests, rivers, lakes, and agricultural fertility of.
+She is known as the "Great Mother" as she is the wife of Itanipuca, and created the world together with him.
+This goddess can be seen as a type of mother goddess or fertility goddess.